lae/ansible-role-travis-lxc/README.md

 performance regressions, for example.
 If you're bringing up and running your playbook against multiple containers, specify `forks`. `internal_poll_interval` is a good general setting to have when you have multiple tasks/loops.

-`ssh_connections.retries` may be necessary to prevent the occasional SSH hiccup in containers (which seems to be common against CentOS 6, notsomuch the others).

 ### Caching